Below is a reference list of some special names and common terms used in economics.

 A severe economic event during 2008-9, considered by many economists to have been the worst financial crisis since the Great Depression of the 1930s.
 It threatened the collapse of large financial institutions, which was prevented by the bailout of those institutions by national governments.

-Denotes a persistent rise in prices across the board.
-It may be subdivided into many specific forms of inflation, such as that pertaining to consumer prices, wholesale goods, wages, assets, etc.
+A continuous rise in the average price of goods and services across the economy.
+During a period of inflation, the value of money falls compared to the value of goods and services (“money is worth less”).
+It may be subdivided into many specific forms of inflation, such as that pertaining to consumer prices, wholesale goods, wages, assets, etc. Inflation does not affect everyone equally.

 Refers to acquiring an asset in the expectation of a future benefit.
 If the asset is available at a price worth investing, it is normally expected either to generate income, or to appreciate in value, so that it can be sold at a higher price (or both).